MaginnGroup/Cassandra/README.md

 4. Other
     - Cut-off schemes: cut, cut and shift, cut and switch, standard long-tail correction
-    - Ewald or damped shifted force method for electrostatics
+    - Electorstatics: Ewald or damped shifted force methods

 ## <a name="obtaining"></a> How to Get and Compile Cassandra